molab-itp/content-2023-Fa/weeks/01_intro.md

   - if you have a concept for a final project write a short description -

-- add github account to https://github.com/mobilelabclass-itp

-- use Xcode to create a playground

-- create a repo for you playground
+- create a github account if you don't already have one

 - use github desktop to clone these repos: